 However, it’s not for everyone and it’s a really important deciding factor when it comes to your venue as too strict a list may mean that a venue is unable to accommodate your big-day designs.
 If this is the case, discuss with the in-house team and be open about your plans.
 If the venue’s Terms & Conditions are too restrictive for you, then simply move on.
 You ideally want this journey to be as smooth as possible and therefore your venue decision should ideally be made with both head and heart.

-Do also ask your venue questions about how they curated their lists.
+Do also ask your venue questions about how they curate their supplier lists.
 A fabulous venue will be all too happy to tell you the whys and what’s and will exude passion about their preferred suppliers!
-As a bride-to-be I would want to know that I’m receiving the very best recommendations from my venue and not just being presented with an undisclosed commission based list.
+As a bride or groom-to-be I would want to know that I’m receiving the very best recommendations from my venue and not just being presented with an undisclosed commission based list.

 Your wedding venue and suppliers will need a schedule of your day and, if you’re struggling to pull this together and don’t know how long to factor in for each element of your day, then don’t worry, you are not alone!